 If you need your car to get to and from work, you must make your car payments on time.
 One missed payment can result in repossession of your car.

 Car insurance is also important.
 Washington law requires all drivers and owners to have insurance.
 If you do not have insurance and are in an accident, your driver's license may be suspended.
 Do not let your car insurance lapse!

-4. Child Support
+- Child Support

-5. Federal Student Loan Debt
+- Federal Student Loan Debt

 If you have private student loan debt, repayment options are different than for federal student loans.
-Contact a lawyer or go to studentloanborrowerassistance.org for more information.
+Contact a lawyer or go to studentloanborrowerassistance.org to learn more.

 - IRS debts

 Contact a lawyer.
 Depending on your income, the Internal Revenue Service (IRS) might put your debts "on hold."
 You can discharge in bankruptcy some debts owed the IRS.